spollard/josh-works.github.io/_posts/2017-09-27-blocks_and_closures_in_ruby.md

 ---
 layout: post
-title:  "Lambdas, Blocks, Procs, and crocs"
+title:  "Blocks and Closures in Ruby"
 date:   2017-09-26
-published: false
+published: true
-crosspost_to_medium: false
+crosspost_to_medium: true
 categories: [programming, ruby]
 tags: [programming, ruby, metaprogramming]
-permalink: lambdas-blocks-procs-crocs
+permalink: blocks_and_closures
 ---

 _Continuing on from [yesterday's post about `method_missing`]({{ site.baseurl }}{% link _posts/2017-09-24-ruby-metaprogramming-01.md %}), I'm moving on to a part of Ruby's language that has been a bit of a mystery for me for quite some time.
 I'm still working through [Metaprogramming in Ruby](https://www.amazon.com/Metaprogramming-Ruby-Program-Like-Facets/dp/1941222129)._